 After successfully completing his masters in Macroeconomics in the summer of 2014, Niklas came straight to us.
 Every morning he struggles up the traffic-choked A1 to work.
 Born in 1987, Niklas is still in that great phase of life where one can enjoy every experience without worrying too much about things.
 However he has thought sufficiently deeply about his role at Marienburg that, after checking us out for quite some time, he’s decided to hang in there.
 Anyway, it’s not always about getting into the nuts and bolts of everyone’s existence: the fact is Niklas is here and fits in well with the Marienburg team.

 Özlem began with us in April 2012 as a trainee while she completed a very successful program in Office Communication.
 If she had not come to work with us – almost by accident – then her alternative career would have been in retail, something which she wasn’t all that keen on (though she does practise a fair bit of ‘retail therapy’ in her spare time).
-As well as shopping she has a special interest in music and she keeps us all amused by her witty observations about people and life in general.
+She keeps us all amused by her witty observations about people and life in general, everybody loves her

 Whirlwind Olga hit Marienburg on April 1st 2014!
 She is the barometer of public opinion across the organisation and our advice, if the gauge is showing red (which is not very often) is make yourself scarce!
 She’s an artist and qualified in child care, which can be helpful more often than one would think.